 Prime Minister Scott Morrison said an $8 million investment from his Government will help to effectively manage the planning, coordination and delivery of the Australian Paralympic Team aiming for success in Tokyo.

-The Prime Minister made the announcement today in Sydney at an event to launch the new Paralympics Australia brand, formerly known as the Australian Paralympic Committee.
+The Prime Minister made the announcement today in Sydney, NSW, at an event to launch the new Paralympics Australia brand, formerly known as the Australian Paralympic Committee.

 “I am proud that the Australian Government will be the key partner in ensuring the Australian Paralympic Team has the best possible chance to shine on the world stage in Tokyo.
 Our Paralympic hopefuls can now prepare with confidence, knowing the funds and support that they need and deserve to represent our country are secure.”

-Paralympics Australia President Jock O’Callaghan said the funding boost and the re-branding to Paralympics Australia completed a historic day for the Australian Paralympic movement.
+Paralympics Australia’s President Jock O’Callaghan said the funding boost and rebranding to Paralympics Australia completed a historic day for the Australian Paralympic movement.

 “I believe Para-sport and Para-athletes have come of age in Australia.
 The growing appreciation and respect for our Paralympians and the desire for greater equity and inclusion of Para-sport becomes more evident every day.

 “This support will help to continue our wave of momentum heading towards Tokyo 2020 and beyond, so the benefits of sport continue to expand for people with disability, and ultimately lead to greater equity in all areas of life.”

 Minister for Sport Bridget McKenzie said the Australian Paralympic Team was a source of huge inspiration to all Australians.